Blessing567/Data-cleaning-project/README.md

     if __name__ == "__main__":
     print("This script contains only the handle_duplicates function.
 Pass a DataFrame to it externally.")
   ~~~
-* Out of Range Data set
+* Out of Range Data set in numerical data

   ~~~ python
   mport pandas as pd